 » Learn more: Why Do Out of Town Egg Donors Cost More?

-A proven donor is an egg donor who has already completed an egg donor cycle and retrieval.
+A proven donor is an egg donor who has already completed an egg donation cycle and egg retrieval.
 The donor may have donated once or several times.
 The American Society of Reproductive Medicine suggests that egg donors should not donate more than 6 times.
 On occasion, a physician may allow an egg donor to donate more than 6 times.
-However, in our experience, we have found that egg donor’s do not respond as well to stimulation medications once they have donated more than 6 times.
+However, in our experience, we have found that egg donors do not respond as well to stimulation medications once they have donated more than 6 times.
 The benefits of choosing a proven donor are:

 1. The donor has already completed the prescreening evaluations at least once prior.
 This usually indicates that the donor will pass all evaluations again.

-2. The doctor can review the egg donor’s previous cycle results and make a decision on her specific medication protocol based on her previous cycles.
+2. The doctor can review the egg donor’s previous cycle results and decide on her specific medication protocol based on her previous cycles.

-3. The donor is comfortable with the process and understands the commitment she is making.
+3. The donor is comfortable with the egg donation process and understands the commitment she is making.

-It is important to note that there are not as many proven egg donors available and often times these donors are matched for a subsequent cycle while they are still in cycle.
-Proven egg donors also receive higher compensations than first time egg donors.
+It is important to note that there are not as many proven egg donors available and often these donors are matched for a subsequent cycle while they are still in a cycle.
+Proven egg donors also receive higher compensation than first-time egg donors.